Actually, no. It's going to be spoiler free. (Devilish smile)

 After War Gundam X - The Frost Brothers betray from their initial debut up until the final episode, killing basically everyone who either employed them or worked for them.

 Code Geass - Suzaku Kururugi.
 Bismark, the Knight of One, even lampshades the trope by openly stating that he betrays everyone and everything, and they expected him to do that.
 Which isn't really all that inaccurate since he was helping with a coup d'etat at the time.
 Suzaku killed the leader of his countrythree times, having some kind of special relationship with the killed leader in all three cases.
 Granted, one of these cases wasn't an actual betrayal per se, but he'd betrayed that person earlier on.
 For the record, the first of the three leaders who Suzaku killed was his father.
-Even Suzaku openly admits to being this way in an earlier episode:
+Although, the third of those three planned for Suzaku to kill him.
+By killing him and taking his place, Suzaku fulfilled the trust of the only person left who trusted him.
+Suzaku openly admits to being a chronic backstabber in an earlier episode:

 Suzaku: I told you before, Lelouch...that I was going to change this world from the inside.
 Lelouch: Even if it means selling out your friends?!
 Suzaku: That's right.